fdac17/FinalProjects/README.md

 Social Media Image Analysis
 Goal

+## Bitcoin Money Laundering.
+Please contact Chris Shurtleff
+Bitcoin is a pseudo-anonymous cryptocurrency, known for making millionaires of random internet geeks and its association with online drug trafficking.
+The most interesting feature (for our purposes) of bitcoin is the blockchain: a completely public ledger that records every transaction ever performed, and is updated in real time as new transactions occur.
+The blockchain represents a public treasure trove of data, ripe for interested data scientist to play with.
+There are many sites and programs that perform various levels of analysis on the blockchain.
+My interest, with this project, will be part of an attempt to de-anonymize certain transactions by finding a measure that can determine how related two transactions are.

+Bitcoin transactions can be modeled as unidirectional, sparse graphs.
+This has been done many times before.
+The goal for this project would be to model bitcoin transactions as a graph, and identify an easy method or tool to measure how related two transactions are.
+This measure or technique could be useful in identifying money laundering operations, where criminals seek to obscure the 'dirty' source of money to create 'clean' cash for legal uses.
+A stretch goal for this project would be to create a web scraper designed to look for and identify valid bitcoin addresses online, and associate those with posted identities.

 ## Quantify professionalism, interests, and activities based on individual's images on social media.
 Contact Paine Leffler
 Reasoning